IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_Npm_Packages.md

 Have in mind that even when you are using this private registry, you will still be able to install all the packages from npmjs.com without any additional configurations.

-So, if you`ve already adopted npm and you have an Ignite UI license, don`t hesitate setting up the Infragistics private feed and boost your productivity, using the full potential of Ignite UI.
+So, if you've already adopted npm and you have an Ignite UI license, don't hesitate setting up the Infragistics private feed and boost your productivity, using the full potential of Ignite UI.

-And if you don`t have a licensed copy of Ignite UI yet, you can still use many of the great controls that Infragistics provide for free with the Ignite UI OSS package.
+And if you don't have a licensed copy of Ignite UI yet, you can still use many of the great controls that Infragistics provide for free with the Ignite UI OSS package.
 Among those controls are the powerful igEditors, igCombo and igTree.
 So, go ahead and give it a try, installing the Ignite UI npm package from npmjs.com.